HJYao00/Awesome-Agentic-MLLMs/README.md

 # Awesome-Agentic-MLLM

-👏 Welcome to the Awesome-Reasoning-MLLM repository!
-This repository is a curated collection of the most influential papers, code, dataset, benchmarks, and resources about Reasoning in Multi-Modal Large Language Models (MLLMs) and Vision-Language Models (VLMs).
+👏 Welcome to the Awesome-Agentic-MLLM repository!
+This is a curated collection of influential papers, code, datasets, benchmarks, and resources exploring the emerging domain of agentic capabilities in Multi-Modal Large Language Models (MLLMs) and Vision-Language Models (VLMs).

 Feel free to ⭐ star and fork this repository to keep up with the latest advancements and contribute to the community.